DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 Learn more about [bursaries and scholarships in other subjects](#/funding-and-support/scholarships-and-bursaries), and how to apply.

-### Check your immigration status to see if you are eligible
+### Eligibility for financial support depends on your immigration status

 #### Irish citizens